BillMoriarty/billmoriarty/vault/Unity.OnCollisionEnter.md

 created: 1647367068075
 ---

-For the OnCollisionEnter function to work, both objects need a [[Unity.Physics.Rigidbodies]]
+For the OnCollisionEnter function to work, both objects need a [[Unity.Physics.Rigidbody]]